vk1609/lab-SELECT-joins/README.md

 Like the Indian Premier League (IPL) which happens during April & May every year.
 Our team organizes ProGrad Premier League at the same time for all the Cricketers in our team.
 Our PPL schema is a complete repository of limited-over format of Cricket, that includes details like teams competing, player representing each team, scoring details, umpire details etc.

-A part of the schema diagram is given for your reference.
-Could you help with the below listed tasks?
+The cchema diagram of our database is shown below.
+Could you help with the below queries?

 ## What Should You Do